MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 description: Learn how Custom Learning for Office 365 can accelerate usage and adoption of Office 365 in your organization.
 Our solutions include a custom SharePoint Online web part and a modern SharePoint Online communications training site that is easily provisioned to your Office 365 tenant.
 ---

-# Custom Learning for Office 365
+# Custom Learning for Office 365 Beta Preview
 Custom Learning for Office 365 (Custom Learning) is a customizable, on-demand training solution designed to increase usage and adoption of Office 365 in an organization.

 ## On-demand, custom training from Microsoft